-Cordwood has been used for over a century and it’s one of the ways to build a natural home of sustainable materials that would allow one to become mortgage free.
+Cordwood has been used for over a century, and it’s one of the ways to build a natural home of sustainable materials that would allow one to become mortgage free.
 It is a method of building a wall by stacking softwood logs measuring 12 to 24 inches in length firewood style, using a mortar mixture to hold them together at the ends, and insulating the center cavity with sawdust and lime.
 The thickness of the wall is determined by the length of the cordwood used and the builder’s need for energy efficiency.
 Almost any debarked and dried softwood is considered acceptable for stack wall construction.

 When building the foundation of a cordwood construction most people will go with a conventional insulated concrete floating slab.
-Erecting the home’s structural skeleton is actually easier and doesn’t require advanced carpentry skills if you have a good foundation.
+Erecting the home’s structural skeleton is actually more comfortable and doesn’t require advanced carpentry skills if you have a good foundation.
 Simple post-and-beam framing with cedar posts can be done by anyone with the most basic carpentry tools and skills.
-If constructing a house with corners, each course of cordwood should be cross hatched for strength.
+If constructing a house with corners, each course of cordwood should be cross-hatched for strength.
 Near the end, small filler slats of wood may be required to finish the joining or tops of walls.
 Windows and doors are framed with standard window boxes and wooden lintels.